 Phone: (603) 431-1115

-It’s a brew pub.
-It’s more of a restaurant style brewery than an actual kind of destination brewery, but that doesn’t take away from the beer that they make and the fact that they were the original brewery in downtown Portsmouth, which led other breweries to build around.
+It’s a brew pub, more of a restaurant style brewery than an actual kind of destination brewery, but that doesn’t take away from the beer that they make and the fact that they were the original brewery in downtown Portsmouth, which led other breweries to build around.
 It definitely should be on your list when in downtown Portsmouth.